 What are Common Problems of a Tank Water Heater in Need of Repair?

-Is your gas or electric water heater producing water that is too hot or too cold?
+Is your gas or electric hot water system producing water that is too hot or too cold?
 Or no hot water at all?
-Your homes' hot water heater may be facing a control valve issue, thermostat, element, or a build-up of sediment.
+Your homes’ hot water heater may be facing a control valve issue, thermostat, element, or a build-up of sediment.

-If your hot water heater is producing rusty or brown colored water, this could be a serious sign that the interior of your water heater has corrosion, and a leak is near-inevitable.
-Call a Cal's Plumbing water heater repair expert right away to have your home's gas or electric water heater professionally diagnosed and repaired.
+If your hot water heater is producing rusty or brown-colored water, this could be a serious sign that the interior of your unit has corrosion, and a leak is near-inevitable.
+Call a Cal’s Plumbing expert right away to have your home’s gas or electric water heater professionally diagnosed and repaired.

 Our plumbing team is highly skilled with all water heater makes and models, so you can be sure that we can handle your problem.
-It doesn’t matter if you have a gas, tankless, or electric water heater—we have the knowledge to fix everything right.
+It doesn’t matter if you have a gas, tankless, or electric model—we have the knowledge to fix everything right.